rozek/banglejs-2-analog-clock-construction-kit/README.md

 * `CenterY ()` - returns the optimal y coordinate of the clocks center
 * `outerRadius ()` - returns the largest possible clock radius (assuming that `CenterX()` and `CenterY()` are used)

-If no clock size calculator is specified, the [smart lock size calculator](https://github.com/rozek/banglejs-2-smart-clock-size) is used as it often leads to larger clock faces (as illustrated by the screenshots shown above).
+If no clock size calculator is specified, the [smart clock size calculator](https://github.com/rozek/banglejs-2-smart-clock-size) is used as it often leads to larger clock faces (as illustrated by the screenshots shown above).

 ## Clock Backgrounds ##